MATT-CTR: Unleashing a Model-Agnostic Test-Time Paradigm for CTR Prediction with Confidence-Guided Inference Paths: Method

 \subsection{Confidence-Guided Paths Generation}

 Traditional CTR methods utilize the full set of input features for scoring at inference time.
 While some approaches attempt to mitigate the influence of low-frequency features through weighting schemes \cite{pepnet}, research indicates a more fundamental problem: the presence of such low-confidence features can cause representation collapse during feature interaction modeling, severely compromising prediction accuracy \cite{emb1}.
 Consequently, a trained model's predictive power can be undermined by the inclusion of even a single low-confidence feature.
 This problem highlights a key distinction between the objectives of training and inference.
 The training phase benefits from exposure to diverse, and even sparse, input patterns to learn robust feature interactions.
 In contrast, the inference phase should prioritize leveraging the combinations that the model has already learned to evaluate reliably, thereby avoiding the disruptive influence of low-confidence features.

+It is worth mentioning that since there is no absolute definition of whether a given confidence value of a feature combination is high or low, we prefer to explore multiple possibilities through random sampling to avoid the loss of effective feature information.
 Guided by this principle, we propose a novel inference paradigm that uses the confidence derived in the previous section.
 Our method iteratively constructs instance-specific feature paths by sampling features in proportion to their confidence scores.
 The final prediction is then based on these resulting high-confidence feature combinations, maximizing the utility of the trained model and improving estimation accuracy.

-Specifically, the generation of an instance-specific inference path begins by initializing an empty feature set, denoted as $\boldsymbol{F}_0=\left\{ \right\}$.
-In each subsequent iteration, a new feature is sampled from the set of unselected candidates of the model input $\boldsymbol{F}_{full}$.
+Specifically, the generation of an instance-specific inference path begins by initializing an empty feature set, denoted as $\boldsymbol{F}_0=\left\{ \varnothing \right\}$.
+In each subsequent iteration, a new feature is sampled from the set of unselected candidates of the model original and complete input feature sets $\boldsymbol{F}_{full}$.
 The sampling probability for a given candidate feature is determined by the confidence of the new combination it would form with the features already in the inference path, as defined by the following distribution:

 where $p_i^t$ denotes the normalized sampling probability of the feature $f^i$ over all unselected candidate features conditioned on the existing selected feature set $\boldsymbol{F}_{t-1}$ at the $t$-th step. $\textbf{H}(f^i, \boldsymbol{F}_{t-1})$ denotes the confident value of feature combination formed by adding $f^i$ to $\boldsymbol{F}_{t-1}$, as determined by our hierarchical hashing method.